spapastamkou/open-science-meanings/text.md

 Openness:
 decentralized/distributed, associated to (neo)liberal approaches of economy and free market, individualized; but also localized to collective worker-owned approaches => antagonistic political approaches and recuperations of openness

-Caracter of boundary object: multiple approaches and individualized understandings/praxis but also a common shared domain

 Access:
 emphasis on cost-free accessibility => repositories

+==> OS as boundary object: multiple approaches and individualized understandings/praxis but also a common shared domain

 ### Five schools of thought
-Fecher & Friesike 2014 identify a diversity / ambiguity in the discourse on open science after reviewing relevant literature scholarly publications, scientific blogs, newspapers) up to that date (roughly, ten years ago).
+Fecher & Friesike 2014 identify a diversity / ambiguity in the discourse on open science after reviewing relevant literature scholarly publications, scientific blogs, newspapers up to that date (roughly, ten years ago).
 They distinguish five distinct schools of thought.

 1. Public school
 2. Democratic school